Leonardo16AM/Sharp-Grad/README.md

 ### Activation Functions:

 Sharp Grad currently includes the following activation functions: ReLU and Tanh.
-These are critical for building deep learning models and can be easily applied to any `value` object.
+These are critical for building deep learning models and can be easily applied to any `Value` object.

 ### Backpropagation: